 Range of haemoglobin

 The normal range of haemoglobin for children is 11-13 gm/dL.
 The same for adult male is 14-18 gm/dL and for female is 12-6 gm/dL.
-Haemoglobin level less than this range indicates anaemia.
+Haemoglobin level less than this range indicates anemia.

 Problems cause by Iron deficiency

-Anemia during pregnancy can cause retarded foetal growth, increased risk of pregnancy complications and even premature delivery.
-There are few symptoms that signals the deficiency of iron in body.
+Anemia during pregnancy can cause retarded foetal growth, increased risk of pregnancy complications and even premature dethe livery.
+There are few symptoms that signals the deficiency of iron in the body.

 Symptoms of Anaemia